 Citi vs. JPMorgan Chase

-Digital treasury architecture API connectivity North America Clearing CitiConnect®
+Digital treasury architecture API connectivity Balance APIs North America Clearing CitiConnect®

-Primary sources: Developer portals, annual-report letters, investor-day materials, and SWIFT gpi-related product pages
+Primary sources: Official developer portals, Citi FAQ and TMS integration routes, annual-report letters, investor-day materials, and bank product pages

 Legal/compliance review: Recommended before publication (comparative wording)